Article 12.2 - Definitions

 Commercial use.
 A category of uses that includes retail establishments, offices, professional and personal services, light manufacturing and assembly, branch banks, financial services, health care services, indoor motion picture theatres, conference centers, laboratories and associated research facilities whose products or waste products entail no special environmental handling requirements, studios, broadcast facilities (excluding towers), inns, theatres, restaurants without drive-through windows, bars, and day care facility as a principle use.
 Each use permitted in the commercial use category shall also meet any applicable conditions set out in Article 9, Conditions for Certain Uses.
 Excluded from the commercial use category are adult uses; vehicle, boat, or manufactured home sales, service, and repair; drive-through windows as a principal or accessory use; wholesale sales; heavy manufacturing; outdoor storage; outside commercial kennels, and other uses that, by their nature or service characteristics are auto dependent, have potential for environment degradation, or are otherwise incompatible with nearby residential use.

 Conditional zoning district.
 A zoning district in which the development and the use of the property included in the district is subject to the predetermined ordinance standards and the rules, regulations, and conditions imposed as part of the legislative decision creating the district and applying it to the particular property.
-As permitted by SB 1288, a conditional zoning shall not require the issuance of a conditional use or special use permit or permitting process apart from the establishment of the district and its application to particular properties.
+Conditional zoning shall not require the issuance of a special use permit or permitting process apart from the establishment of the district and its application to particular properties.

 Congregate housing.
 Dependent or independent living facilities for the elderly; dormitories, orphanages, and similar uses, but not including group homes.

 Conservation Subdivision.
-A tract of land 40 acres or more that is subdivided into single family building lots at a gross density not exceeding 1 dwelling unit per 20 acres, where no new streets are created through the development process and use of the land is restricted by an irrevocable conservation easement held by a conservation organization authorized by U.SC.
-170(h); 2055(a) and by NC.G.S 124-34 et seq.
+A tract of land 40 acres or more that is subdivided into single family building lots at a gross density not exceeding 1 dwelling unit per 20 acres, where no new streets are created through the development process and use of the land is restricted by an irrevocable conservation easement held by a conservation organization authorized by N.C.G.S.
+121-35(1) et seq.
 The Conservation Subdivision is permitted only in the Rural and Transitional District and permits only residential home sites, Riding Academies/Commercial Stables according to Section 9.33, and customary rural land uses that are compatible with land conservation.

 Construction and Demolition (C&D) Debris.
 Solid waste or debris resulting solely from construction, remodeling, repair or demolition operations on pavement, buildings, or other structures.
 (Inert debris, land clearing debris, and yard trash are separately defined herein.)